Student workshops

 Repeated on:

-The research to writing process Presented by Library and Academic Skills staff, this session will offer you tools to tackle your assignment submission!
-The session explores the writing process, including task analysis, planning, research, note-taking, writing, and referencing.23 Mar
+The Research to Writing process Presented by Library and Academic Skills staff, this session will offer you tools to tackle your assignment submission!
+The session explores the writing process, including task analysis, planning, research, note-taking, writing, and referencing.17 Aug

 Repeated on: